 logo

 The state of South Carolina offers options for alternative teacher certification.
-Alternative teacher preparation programs, also known as non-traditional programs, are designed for those who have a bachelor’s degree outside of education and typically lead to the award of a certificate or master’s degree.
+Alternative teacher preparation programs, or non-traditional programs, are designed for those with a bachelor’s degree outside of education and typically lead to a certificate or master’s degree.
 If you don’t have your bachelor’s degree, check out our guide to traditional certification in South Carolina.
-Otherwise, continue reading to learn more about alternative route certification in South Carolina.
+Otherwise, read on to learn more about alternative certification routes in South Carolina.

 Requirements for Alternative Certification